ctranstrum/chuck/BUILD.md

 A few items that you may want to customize:

-- the color of the board; I printed mine in red, but whatever color you pick, the edges of the PCB will still be a little greenish
+- the color of the board; I printed mine in blue
 - I also chose to hide the JLC order number, to give the board a cleaner look
 - HASL can be lead-free if you are also using lead-free solder, or you can splurge for ENIG, but it's definitely not required